 A long draw draft beer system (sometimes referred to as a remote system) is necessary when your cooler is not right next to your bar and the tap.
-To build a long draw system requires planning and forethought to get it right.
+Building a long draw system requires planning and forethought to get it right.
 It also requires specialized equipment to push the draft beer from the keg to the draft beer tower at the correct temperature, so that foaming is not an issue.
-AHFP’s employs well thought-out engineering processes to ensure that your system design is done right from the beginning, and every pour will result in the perfect pint of draft beer.
+AHFP employs thought-out engineering processes to ensure that your system design is done right from the beginning and that every pour will result in the perfect pint of draft beer.

-There are six parts that come in play when you are looking to install a remote draft beer system.
+There are six parts that come into play when you are looking to install a remote draft beer system.
 They are:

 - Beer Trunkline: This is a collection of beer and glycol lines insulated and wrapped together as one.
 The number of lines wrapped together is determined by how many draft beers you are serving and how long they need to be to deliver your beer to the tap from the keg.

-- The Proper Gas System: AHFP relies heavily on your gas company partners to assist us with which type of propulsion to choose to move your beer, however we are big believers of blending gas for the beer to flow properly through the system.
+- The Proper Gas System: AHFP relies heavily on your gas company partners to assist us with which type of propulsion to choose to move your beer, however, we are big believers in blending gas for the beer to flow properly through the system.
 The gas applies pressure in your system (in the industry we call it applied pressure), and you want to have a steady flow of about 2oz of beer poured per second.
-The settings will vary depending upon the distance your beer travels from keg to glass.
+The settings will vary depending on the distance your beer travels from keg to glass.

 - Cooler Equipment: There are additional draft beer parts inside the cooler that will promote efficiency in your system.

 - Beer Fobs: Beer fobs regulate the flow of beer when a keg is empty and needs to be swapped for a new keg.
 They turn off the gas so that foam doesn’t occur at the tap.